superkabuki/threefive_is_scte35/README.md

-### China, Cuba, Laos, North Korea,Vietnam are officially governed by Marxist-Leninist communist parties and self-identify as socialist.

-### socialism is for suckers and you know it.
-You're just bored and acting up.
+> China, Cuba, Laos, North Korea,Vietnam are officially governed by Marxist-Leninist communist parties and self-identify as socialist. socialism is for suckers and you know it.
+You're just bored and acting up,<BR>
+> but I digress... welcome to the show.
+___
 # threefive is SCTE-35.
 ___
 * __Latest__ version is  __v3.0.93__  _Released 06/11/2026_